Publishing with a purpose

 "Across the world, family practices and ways of ‘doing’ family are undergoing profound changes.
 This welcome addition to the field will open up new avenues for international scholarship; counter the stereotype that 'family is primarily about parenting’; and challenge us to think critically about the changing relationship between families and the state.
 It is also refreshing —and timely — to see older people placed centre stage in these considerations."

-Professor Miriam Bernard, Director, Centre for Social Gerontology, Keele University and President, the British Society of Gerontology
+Professor Miriam Bernard, Emeritus Professor of Social Gerontology, Keele University

 "Intimate relations - within or outside the family institution - are characterized by dramatic changes as well as by a surprising continuity.
 This makes the area a hot topic for both research and politics and a foundation for the renewed interest in family research and politics.
 The new journal Families, Relationships and Societies is a most welcome venue for all of us interested in how 'we do, or could do,' intimate relations and families. "